Andersoft/blog.github.io/content/post/magnoxium-launch/index.md

 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---

-# Introducing Magnoxium: Your Budget-Friendly Game Server Hosting Solution
+# Introducing Magnoxium: Your High Performance Budget-Friendly Game Server Hosting Solution
 Calling all casual gamers and community leaders!
 We’re thrilled to announce the launch of **[Magnoxium](https://magnoxium.com)** — a brand-new platform dedicated to making game server hosting both **powerful** and **budget-friendly**.
 If you’ve been searching for a reliable server to host your ARK, Rust, or Palworld worlds (with Minecraft support on the way), you’ve come to the right place.

 ## How Magnoxium Stands Out